High Priests of America

 In the weeks that followed, the foreign inscriptions spread across the city like an infectious disease.
 Blaze came across them in many different temples as well.
 He was almost certain now that Ixtli was behind it — roaming the place so freely and able to weasel his way into anywhere and anyone’s favor — but one day finally confirmed those suspicions.

 Blaze was walking through the temple district, passing the smaller temple of Xiuhxoxoauhqui, the god of blue fire, when he felt a familiar disturbance in the spirit world, only this time it was a fresh one.
-Turning from his usual route, he climbed the low stairs of the temple and stopped in the doorway, casting a shadow into the narrow interior.
+Turning away from his usual route, Blaze climbed the low stairs of the temple and stopped in the doorway, casting a shadow into the narrow interior.
 The shrine was very modest compared to most other temples.
 There was only room for a few people to be inside at a time, and right now there was only one person present.
 Ixtli stood with his back to the door, facing the statue of Xiuhxoxoauhqui.

 He turned slowly, casual-like, then bowed to Blaze respectfully.